 Don’t be surprised if you start bumping into a few Hollywood types around town pretty soon.

 Easterseals Michigan is calling all thrill-seekers.The nonprofit that empowers individuals with behavioral, physical, social or intellectual disabilities will host its fifth annual Over the Edge fundraiser, sponsored by Amway, on Saturday, Sept.
 18, at Bridgewater Place, 333 Bridge St. NW, one of the tallest buildings in Grand Rapids.

 Hope Network, a Grand Rapids-based statewide nonprofit organization that provides health care and life services to 23,000 people in more than 240 Michigan communities annually, will be able to offer suicide prevention services to 150,000 people across the state after being awarded a $1.4 million grant.

-The Grand Rapids Chamber of Commerce is angling for a “smart restart” to the Michigan economy.
+The Grand Rapids Chamber of Commerce is blaming Gov. Gretchen Whitmer for rubbing SALT in the wounds of small businesses.